 Entrepreneurs and managers who haven’t been involved in digital product development yet might find everyone’s obsession with the MVP a little strange.

 What does this omnipresent term mean?
-And more importantly – why do we need to come back to it refresh it’s meaning regularly?
+And more importantly – why do we need to come back to it refresh its meaning regularly?

-For most businesses, it is an investment which requires smart planning.
+For most businesses, it is an investment that requires smart planning.
 You need to think of the return on investment, as well as the specific way the future app will fit into your broader business plans.

-At the same time, the digital business is a very competitive world where every day and penny count.
+At the same time, the digital business is a very competitive world where every day and penny counts.
 The speed at which you’re able to move towards launch is crucial, the same goes for feedback from real users and customers.
-And that’s where we get to the MVP – minimum viable product.

-It can take many shapes and forms.
+An MVP can take many shapes and forms.
 Mobile app development starts with creating a product concept and prototype – and we can already generate the first version of our product in this phase.

 Every successful mobile app development needs to be structured into steps as small as possible – this allows the team to generate a usable product very fast and understand what went well and what could be improved.
 And then jump right back into the development process.

-Make sure your MVP is well-defined, you will avoid delays in launch, wasted time and money.
-Our team at Pixelfield is used to working with both startups and large companies and can help not only with development but also with product concepts, design and analytics.
+We will cover the key principles and steps of the MVP definition process in a short bit.
+Nonetheless, getting a professional helping hand is always a smart choice.
+Our team at Pixelfield is used to working with both startups and large companies and can help not only with development but also with product concepts, design, and analytics.
 We will help you define your MVP in the most meaningful way for your business plans and with regard to your product type.